CloserToTheCenter/GleamReference/gleam/bool.md

 **`bool.guard`** is a form of ternary if, used for early returns.

-Based on a condition, guards returns 1 of 2 values, either:
+Based on a condition guards returns 1 of 2 values, either:
 - an early return value
 - the result of executing the "rest" of the function